atiqur-rahman-sajib/otto-ninja/README.md

+Order Full Moduler Product from this link: [Otto Ninja]([url](https://roboworldbd.com/product/ninja-robot/)) You can also contact us via whatsapp: +8801601193824

+---

 # Otto Ninja — Mobile-Controlled Bipedal Robot

 A dual-mode walking & rolling robot built on the **Wemos D1 Mini** (ESP8266), controlled wirelessly via the **RemoteXY** app on your smartphone.
 Otto Ninja can walk, roll, wave, spin in a circle, and even explore autonomously while avoiding obstacles.